lscrosillo/Challenge/Readme.txt

 C. Further work – if you have all the time in the world how would you implement Ill not check every character just until the half
 Ill not use two loops

+Challenge 3
+A.	What is your design and implementation?
+I create two methods, in the first one "obtaindDB" i supposed to connect to a DB to obtain the information and store it on one matrix, every row represent one row in the table, the first column is id, second is name, third is phone and fourth is address, In the second method imprime I use a loop to print all the information in the ArrayList.

+B. Output Example
+Id: 1 Name: Frank Phone: 111111111 Adress: somewhere in the jungle
+Id: 2 Name: Susy Phone: 2222222222 Adress: She is behiind you
+Id: 3 Name: Peter Phone: 3333333333 Adress: He is hidding

+C. Further work – if you have all the time in the world how would you implement Ill use a DB
+Ill validate all the fields